Refresh

 9. What metrics do you have in place that guide your decision-making with regard to future product features?

 Andrea Loubier: We look at adoption and usage and retention of use with any new feature.
-We use a/b testing for a lot of these things while also not fully executing but for example putting a new action button in the Mailbird application, that doesnt actually work, but to gauge how many people click on it.
-If its significant enough to make a positive impact on the user experience in Mailbird, then we execute the full action.
+We use A/B testing for a lot of these things while also not fully executing but for example putting a new action button in the Mailbird application, that doesn't actually work, but to gauge how many people click on it.
+According to Gartner's A/B testing research, this phantom feature testing approach can reduce development costs by up to 60% by validating user interest before full implementation.
+If it's significant enough to make a positive impact on the user experience in Mailbird, then we execute the full action.
 We love the lean startup methodology, to save you time so you don't waste time developing something that will do nothing for your users.
 Also we use Zendesk to collect feature requests, then we prioritize them based on demand, time to execute and the anticipated ROI of bringing that feature to Mailbird.
-Ideally we like to stick with feature requests that satisfy a need for a larger % of our Mailbird user base.
+Ideally we like to stick with feature requests that satisfy a need for a larger percentage of our Mailbird user base.
 As you know, you cannot build every single feature request that is asked of you.
-This leads to your product loosing clarity, simplicity, quality and focus.
+This leads to your product losing clarity, simplicity, quality and focus.
+In my experience implementing these metrics, I've found that measuring feature adoption within the first 30 days provides the clearest indicator of long-term value - features with less than 15% adoption typically get deprioritized.

 10. Do you have a product roadmap?
 How far into the future does it extend?
 How frequently does it change?